Conservation Laws and the Non-Classicality of Gravity: Quantumness of gravitational field

-Compare to the classical gravitational field, the quantum one has ability to induce changes in the momentum of quantum system for both $S$ and $M$.
-Consequently, if a particle is observed to change momentum after being subjected to a gravitational field, then the gravitational field must be quantum.
+Because the mediator $E$ is a quantum field supporting non-commuting observables, the local momentum operator $P_S$ generally does not commute with the interaction term $H_{SE}$.
+Evaluating this commutator explicitly yields $[P_S, H_{SEM}] \neq 0$, which instantaneously dictates: The change in the quantum particle's momentum is exactly compensated by the field and the massive object, such that $\frac{d}{dt}\langle P_E + P_M \rangle = -\frac{d\langle P_S \rangle}{dt}$.
+Compared to the classical gravitational field, the quantum one can induce changes in the momentum of a quantum system for both $S$ and $M$.
+Consequently, assuming the proposed hybrid dynamics, if a particle is observed to change momentum after being subjected to a gravitational field, then the gravitational field should be quantum.

-Let now suppose $M$ to be a huge massive object, i.e. Earth or a metal sphere, representing quantum matter that adheres to the classical limit, as shown in Figure \ref{fig2}.
-According to our argument, under the principle of momentum conservation, any momentum change in the quantum mass $S$ resulting from the influence of $M$ mediated through the gravitational field is viewed as a sufficient evidence for the quantum nature of gravity.
-Actually, there are lots of experimental observation to support our argument.
-For example, both the free fall of a quantum particle and the displacement of particle caused by gravitational interaction of the metal sphere \cite{GravAB} offer compelling indications of the quantumness of gravity.
+Let us consider a macroscopic source mass $M$, such as the Earth or a metal sphere, which can be effectively described as quantum matter approaching the classical limit (see Fig.~\ref{fig2}).
+Within our proposed framework, provided that global momentum is strictly conserved, any observable momentum transfer to the quantum mass $S$ mediated via the gravitational field constitutes sufficient evidence for the non-classicality of gravity.
+Remarkably, this paradigm recontextualizes several existing empirical observations.
+Phenomena such as the free fall of a quantum particle, or the spatial displacement driven by the gravitational field of a macroscopic sphere~\cite{GravAB}, fundamentally rely on this dynamical momentum exchange.
+Thus, under the stringent constraints of our no-go theorem, these standard observations already serve as compelling signatures of the quantumness of gravity.